jjgrainger/PostTypes/README.md

 // Set the Books menu icon
 $books->icon('dashicons-book-alt');

-// Register the PostType to WordPress
+// Register the post type to WordPress
 $books->register();

-// Create a genre Taxonomy
+// Create a genre taxonomy
 $genres = new Taxonomy('genre');

-// Set options for the Taxonomy
+// Set options for the taxonomy
 $genres->options([
     'hierarchical' => false,
 ]);

-// Register the Taxonomy to WordPress
+// Register the taxonomy to WordPress
 $genres->register();
 ```